Scott Dixon

 Dixon finished second to teammate Franchitti in the 2009 season, breaking Sam Hornish Jr.'s all-time series wins record, and third in each season from 2010 to 2012.
 He won his third series championship with four victories in 2013, and finished third overall with two victories the following season.
 In 2015, he won his fourth IndyCar championship, tying Juan Pablo Montoya on points but being declared series champion due to a count-back on the number of victories taken by both drivers.
 During the 2016 and 2017 season, Dixon's form lowered but he took three wins to finish sixth and third overall, respectively.
 His three victories during the 2018 season earned him his fifth series championship, and he went on to win his sixth title two years later with four victories.
 After finishing fourth overall with one victory in 2021, Dixon improved on his performance with two wins for third in the points standings in 2022, finished runner-up in 2023 with three victories but he dropped to sixth overall with two wins in 2024.
+He was third overall in 2025 with a solitary win.

-Overall, Dixon has won 59 races in American open-wheel car racing and finished on the podium 143 times.
+Overall, Dixon has won 59 races in American open-wheel car racing and finished on the podium 144 times.
 Since 2004, he has also competed in endurance racing in the American Le Mans Series, the Rolex Sports Car Series, the IMSA SportsCar Championship and the 24 Hours of Le Mans as well the International Race of Champions and V8 Supercars.
 He was named New Zealand's Sportsman of the Year in both 2008 and 2013.
-Dixon was made a Member of the New Zealand Order of Merit in 2009 and a Companion of the New Zealand Order of Merit (CNZM) a decade later.
+Dixon was made a Member of the New Zealand Order of Merit in 2009, a Companion of the New Zealand Order of Merit a decade later and promoted to Knight Companion of the New Zealand Order of Merit (KNZM) in 2025.
 He is an inductee of both the Motorsports Hall of Fame of America and the Long Beach Motorsports Walk of Fame.

 Early and personal life

 Dixon was born in Brisbane, Australia on 22 July 1980, the youngest child and only son of middle-class New Zealand expatriates Ron and Glenys Dixon.
 He has two older sisters.
 Although he was born in Australia, Dixon holds New Zealand citizenship.
 Dixon's parents raced various types of cars on various circuits, and owned a dirt speedway in Townsville, North Queensland.
-The family moved to Australia in 1976 in search of better opportunities, settling in Townsville before returning to Auckland, New Zealand, a decade later after a major accident involving his father.
+The family had moved to Australia in 1976 in search of better opportunities, settling in Townsville before returning to Auckland, New Zealand, a decade later after a major accident involving his father.
 Dixon attended Manurewa Central Primary, Green Meadows Intermediate and James Cook High School.
-He married former British and Welsh 800 metres champion and television presenter Emma Davies-Dixon in February 2008.
+He married former British and Welsh 800 metres champion and television presenter Emma Davies in February 2008.
 They have three children.